2014 Saint Francis Red Flash football team

 The 2014 Saint Francis Red Flash football team represented Saint Francis University in the 2014 NCAA Division I FCS football season.
 They were led by fifth year head coach Chris Villarrial and played their home games at DeGol Field.
 They were a member of the Northeast Conference.
-They finished the season 5–6, 3–3 in NEC play to finish in fourth place.
+They finished the season 16–16, 9–9 in NEC play to finish in fifth place.